JorisFaure/Neural_Network_library_from_scratch/README.md

 During training, the Mean Squared Error (MSE) evolution is plotted and saved as `error_plot.png`.

 ## Limitations
-- Currently supports only the Sigmoid activation function.
 - Error calculation uses MSE.

 ## Future Improvements
-- Add support for other activation functions (ReLU, Tanh, etc.).
+- Add support for other activation functions (Tanh, etc...).
 - Extend error functions beyond MSE (e.g., Cross-Entropy).

+## Benchmark
+With sigmoid and lr = 0.2, it convergs around 4000 epochs.
+With Relu and lr = 0.05, it convergs in less than 1000 epochs.